PADRESat/padre_meddea/README.rst

 PADRE launched on July 23rd, 2025.

-Data can be found at [https://umbra.nascom.nasa.gov/padre/](https://umbra.nascom.nasa.gov/padre/).
+Data can be found on hosted on the NASA `SDAC <https://umbra.nascom.nasa.gov/padre/>`_ as soon as it is downlinked from the spacecraft.

 For information about the PADRE mission, see `PADRESat <https://github.com/PADRESat>`_.